-To prepare students with the skills necessary to pursue further education and training in a career field and/or successfully enter the work world.
+To prepare students with the skills necessary to pursue further education and training in a career field and/or successfully enter the workforce or military.

 APPLICATIONS ARE REQUIRED.
 When a student applies to a Sentinel Career and Technology Center (SCTC) program, the student and his/her parents/guardians are making a commitment to obtain skills needed for entry-level employment by business and industry or a head start at college (into post-secondary education).
 Students who are accepted into our programs make a commitment to attend that program.
-Sentinel programs are a one-year, two-year, three-year or four-year commitment, depending on the specific program.
+Sentinel programs are a one-year, two-year, three-year or four-year commitment, depending on the specific program and student preferences.